Theme: The Intersection of Art and Language

 - Must language be verbal or linguistic?
 What kinds of possibilities are there for “non-verbal” and non-linguistic approaches to art?

 - What is the “language of cinema” and how might it be understood?

 - What is the correlation between art and subversive expression?

 - To what extent do developments in literature problematize the philosophy of language?

 Dr. Jim Vernon (York University)

-Please email submissions to firstname.lastname@example.org.
-The deadline for submissions is December 14th, 2018.
+Please email paper submissions to firstname.lastname@example.org.
+The deadline for paper submissions is January 11th, 2019.
 Papers should be presentable in 20-25 minutes (around 3000 words), to be followed by a question period.
-With your submissions, please include a cover page that includes your name, affiliated institution, contact information, title, and a 200-300 word abstract.
+With your paper submission, please include a cover page that includes your name, affiliated institution, contact information, title, and a 200-300 word abstract.